 Maintenance capital expenditures include refurbishments to existing facilities, including ensuring health and safety standards are met.
 Although the Obligors are required under the terms of the Class A Issuer/Borrower Loan Agreement to spend a minimum of £18.5 million per year on maintenance capital expenditure, there can be no assurance that this amount will be sufficient for Center Parcs' requirements.
 Center Parcs' maintenance capital expenditure for the 52-week period ended 21 April 2016 and the 52-week period ended 20 April 2017 was approximately £24 million and £25 million, respectively.
+Maintenance capital expenditure for the 53-week period ended 26 April 2018 was approximately £26 million.
+In the 24 weeks ended 11 October 2018, maintenance capital expenditure was approximately £11 million.

 Investment capital expenditures include building new accommodation, upgrading existing accommodation and adding, upgrading or expanding cafes, restaurants and other facilities.
-Center Parcs' investment capital expenditure for the 52-week period ended 21 April 2016 and the 52-week period ended 20 April 2017, was £40 million and £70 million, respectively.
+Center Parcs' investment capital expenditure for the 52-week period ended 21 April 2016 and the 52-week period ended 20 April 2017, was approximately £40 million and £70 million, respectively.
+Investment capital expenditure for the 53-week period ended 26 April 2018 was approximately £59 million.
+For the 24 weeks ended 11 October 2018, investment capital expenditure was £18 million.
 In December 2016, Center Parcs completed an investment capital expenditure programme to upgrade all of its accommodation at the Original Villages.
 In addition, Center Parcs has been in the process of carrying out a further refurbishment process which commenced in April 2015.
-As of April 2017, refurbishment of 125 lodges has been completed and the refurbishment of a further 125 lodges will be completed at Elveden by May 2017.
-In financial year 2018 Center Parcs expects to refurbish an additional 400 lodges as part of this refurbishment programme.